 Premature ejaculation (PE) is uncontrolled ejaculation either before or shortly after sexual penetration.
 It happens with minimal sexual stimulation and before the person wishes.
 It may result in unsatisfactory sex for both partners.
-This can increase the anxiety that may add to the problem.

 Diagnosis of Premature Ejaculation

 Having an orgasm too soon is not always cause for concern.
 However, clinical diagnosis is made when a man exhibits the following symptoms:

 - Ejaculation occurs too quickly, often in the first few minutes of intercourse, or in other sexual situations, even during masturbation.

 - Inability to delay ejaculation most of the time.

 - Feelings of anxiety, or avoidance of sexual intimacy as a result.

 Both psychological and biological factors can play a role in premature ejaculation.
 Although many men feel embarrassed talking about it, premature ejaculation is a common and treatable condition.

 The exact cause of premature ejaculation is still uncertain however, many believe that Lifelong PE is believed to be a result of penile hypersensitivity, while acquired PE is often caused by a complex neurochemical and psychological disturbance (2).
 In addition, there are some speculations that PE may also be affected by genetic, ethnic, and cultural factors for which further scientific evidence is required.